pedruo/MobilePlannerSimpleClient/README.md

 # MobilePlannerSimpleClient

 Simple python script with a simple GUI that connects do mobile planner from OMRON, receives the messages on the screen and allow to send commands.
-Also, stores on a log file all completed jobs.
+Also, stores a log file with all completed jobs.

 Python3
 Requeres PyQT5